Skip to main content

 These integrations keep your data in sync if you need to schedule an appointment in your calendar app or send an appointment confirmation text.

-Appointment Scheduling & Reminders Built-In
+Appointment Scheduling and Reminders Built-In

 One of Textellent’s best features is its complete appointment scheduling integration.

-Apart from sending reminder texts, it includes a scheduling module that can handle bookings, sync with your calendars, and allow customers to self-book via text or web link.
+Apart from sending appointment reminder texts, it includes a scheduling module that can handle bookings, sync with your calendars, and allow customers to self-book via text or a web link.
 Then, it automates all the reminder and follow-up messaging around those appointments.

 Neither Twilio nor MessageBird offers a dedicated scheduling solution.
 You’d have to integrate a third-party scheduler and do custom work to achieve what Textellent does natively.